Damms/java-sftp/README.md

 *B - BINARY*
 *C - CONTINUOUS*
 #### Working Cases
-Type the following commands in the client command:
+**Changing to Type A** - Type the following commands in the client command:
 1) USER admin
 2) TYPE A